supervisely-ecosystem/import-volumes-with-masks/README.md

 [Download demo project (71.7 Mb)](https://github.com/supervisely-ecosystem/import-volumes-with-masks/releases/download/v0.0.5/Volumes.with.Masks.example.zip)

 Demp project contains 1 dataset `ds0` with 2 volumes.
-First volume has 1 mask `.nrrd` file with 1 `brain` object.
+The first volume has 1 mask `.nrrd` file with 1 `brain` object.
-Second volume has 2 masks `.nrrd` where each file contains with 1 `lung` object.
+The second volume has 2 masks `.nrrd` where each file contains 1 `lung` object.

-After uploading this project should look like:
+After uploading this project should look like this:

 1. Volume with `brain` object